Hi, I’m Jen.

 Sometimes I talk about who Taylor was or wasn’t dating and/or feuding with in reference to understanding and making sense of lyrics.
 But what I don’t do is speculate on what isn’t public knowledge.
 Though Taylor is a public figure, her personal life is not ours to dissect.

-Though the wider context (like muses and timelines) is important, and I do pull in those elements when it’s vital to understanding the song, it’s impossible for me to note every reference in every line.
+Though wider context (like muses and timelines) is important, and I do pull in those elements when it’s vital to understanding the song, it’s impossible for me to note every reference in every line.
 Going through every possible interpretation for every line of every song would be a lifelong feat.

 The most important takeaway: what her music means to YOU should be how you interpret it.
 What it makes you feel.
 What it reminds you of.
 And what the lyrics mean to you.